Suburb

 1945.

-A passionate enthusiast of mural art since 1937 (he participated in the International Exposition), Lagrange designed his first cartoons in 1945 and became one of the founding members of the APCT (Association for the Promotion of Tapestry).
-Initially expressionist (like Matégot or Tourlière), his cartoons (starting with his collaboration with Pierre Baudouin) evolved towards a stylization that culminated in the 1970s in cartoons composed of refined symbols in pure tones.
-Beyond his role in the revival of tapestry (and the associated public commissions), Lagrange was a professor at the École Nationale des Beaux-Arts, a regular collaborator of Jacques Tati, a designer of monumental sets, and a recognized painter, close to Estève and Lapicque.
+Enthusiastic about mural art from 1937 onwards (he participated in the International Exhibition), Lagrange drew his first cartoons in 1945, and became one of the founding members of the A.P.C.T.
+Initially expressionist (like Matégot or Tourlière), his cartoons (from his collaboration with Pierre Baudouin) evolved towards a stylization that resulted in the 1970s in cartoons made of purified signs in pure tones.
+Moreover, beyond his role in the revival of tapestry (and related public commissions), Lagrange was a Professor at the National School of Fine Arts, but also a regular collaborator of Jacques Tati, a designer of monumental sets, and finally a recognized painter-artist, close to Estève or Lapicque.

-Robert Guinot, Jacques Lagrange, the colors of life, Lucien Souny publisher, 2005, no. 28, reproduced;
+Robert Guinot, Jacques Lagrange, the colors of life, Lucien Souny publisher, 2005, n°28, reproduced

-Gérard Denizeau, Denise Majorel, a life for tapestry, Aubusson, Departmental Tapestry Museum, reproduced p.
-73;
+Gérard Denizeau, Denise Majorel, a life for tapestry, Aubusson, Departmental Museum of Tapestry, reproduced p.73